Bhutan Traverse from West to East – Tour 15 Days

 Note: Trashyangtse excursion will be skipped for some trips to Gomkora festival or Trashigang festival respectively

-Day 15: Exit Bhutan to Guwahati – Departure (B) After breakfast drive across the border into India.
+Day 15: Exit Bhutan to Guwahati – Departure After breakfast, drive across the border into India.
 (Indian Visa required).
 Transfer directly to Guwahati airport (just under 3 hrs. drive), in time for your departure flight.
-Flights from Guwahati connect to Delhi, Bagdogra to Kolkata or you may take one of our Northeast India trips.
-Flight costs are extra and charged at best available fare.
-If you arrange this flight yourself, be sure to choose afternoon flight.